 This paper is part of a special issue on COVID-19 Pandemic Acoustic Effects.

-The unprecedented lockdown enforced by governments around the world to fight the Covid-19 pandemic in the first half of 2020 triggered a change in human activities taking part in public spaces and acoustic environment in cities.
+The unprecedented lockdown enforced by governments around the world to fight the Covid-19 pandemic in the first half of 2020 triggered a change in human activities taking place in public spaces and acoustic environment in cities.
 This study was conducted to characterize this change as it would potentially be perceived by people.
 As people were not present in the observed public spaces to be surveyed, the predictive model ‘in-development’ for the purpose of the ERC-funded research project Soundscape Indices (SSID) was used.
-Thanking to the work conducted within the scope of the SSID project 2019, we were able to observe identical locations during spring 2020.
-The lockdown condition allowed testing of the model using a range of conditions from the same location and the time of day, unobtainable in another way.
+Thanks to the work conducted within the scope of the SSID project 2019, we were able to observe identical locations during spring 2020.
+The lockdown condition allowed testing of the model using a range of conditions from the same location and the time of day, unobtainable in any other way.
 Approx. 30-second-long binaural recordings during 1-3 hrs, mimicking typical experience of a passer-by, were performed at 13 public spaces across London (N=11) and Venice (N=2).
-Linear regression models were built per location using the database created during the on-site surveys in 2019.
+Mixed-effects (multi-level) linear regression models were built based on the database created during the on-site surveys in 2019.
+These predictive models underwent a comprehensive feature selection process starting with an initial set of 119 psychoacoustic features.
 The models were focused on predicting the perceived dominance of natural sounds and overall soundscape quality.
 A series of Kruskal-Wallis tests were performed to look into the significance of the change between the normal (2019) and the predicted perceived lockdown condition.
 Validation of the model was performed via ‘user-calibrated’ binaural listening tests distributed on-line.
 Validation showed … Results indicate: 1) general background level drop of xx dBA, 2) general change in sound events L5 of zz dBA, 3) general drop of loudness of yy across the locations, 4) natural sounds perceived more dominant at ZZ locations, 5) overall soundscape quality perceived worse at ZYS locations and better at YZX locations.
 The observed change in acoustic measures and perceived dominance of natural sound sources was smaller in parks / locations characterized by high presence of natural sounds in 2019.
 The framework tested in this study has the potential for use in soundscape quality assessment of locations hard to survey.
 The study indicated the importance human activity has for the overall soundscape quality of public spaces.

 100 words for Letters to the Editor.